charlimxm/project-3/README.md

 1. Owners have to register and login to create/edit their restaurant details page (incl. restaurant number, address, max seats, opening hours)
 2. Both Owners and Staff(waiters) have access to restaurant details and customers’ booking details (incl. number of pax, time, date, comments)

-FOR NEXT TIME
-1. Customers has option to see menus and order food and beverages straight from the website only after they have been seated
-2. Customers can pay via credit card on the website

 ## <center> Use Cases

 * TBD